 It’s made with only two edible ingredients – beeswax and coconut oil!

 Did you make this Homemade Wood Conditioner?
 Please rate the recipe in your comment below!

 Wood Cutting Board Conditioner

 I have a couple of large wood cutting boards and also several wooden utensils I use almost daily.
 Here's a simple recipe for a conditioning balm to keep them protected. #TexasHomesteader

 Measure out 1 part beeswax to 3 parts coconut oil into heat-safe container, such as a canning jar.

-Using double boiler, lower heat-safe jar into water, being careful not to allow water into your jar.
+Using a pan with a trivet, lower heat-safe jar into water, being careful not to allow water into your jar.
 Then on medium heat, allow water to simmer and heat jar with coconut oil and beeswax until melted.

-Carefully remove from double boiler and stir to fully incorporate ingredients.
+Carefully remove jar from hot water and stir to fully incorporate ingredients.

 When slightly cooled, lightly coat wooden cutting board or utensil surface with wood conditioner and leave overnight.